The Myth That Closure Comes From Resolution

 Maybe they did to you wrong on purpose.
 Maybe they knew exactly what they were doing.
 But it’s your job to frame that for yourself in a way that works for you rather than keeping you under their power.

-The Shift — Closure as Mourning Instead of Proof
+The Shift – Closure That’s Felt as Mourning Instead of Proof

 When we talk about mourning and grief and closure, we’re referring to a lot of different moving parts.

 Depending on what you’re talking about, maybe you thought you found your dream job that you would retire from, and then something changed and you no longer feel that way.
 In this case you would be mourning the way you initially felt about your job.
 You’re mourning the person you were when you accepted the position and were full of hope and promise and potential.
-You’re grieving what you thought you could’ve had, and you’re not going to have now from that particular place.
+You’re grieving what you thought you could’ve had, and what you won’t have moving forward.

 Maybe you were in a romantic relationship that ended abruptly.
 There’s a lot of possibility that’s no longer an option.
 In this case, you’re mourning the person who you were when you were with your partner.
-You’re mourning all of the things that you thought about them that you no longer feel.
+You’re mourning the past, and a future that’s different from what you thought you wanted.

 There’s actually a lot of grief that comes along with mourning and closure.
 There is sadness that comes with accepting reality as imperfect – and oftentimes not what we were expecting.